optician/pomodoro-idea-plugin/README.md

 ## Features
 At now plugin is extremely simple (MVP buzzword!).
-* Just start timer and it'll show a modal message box after completion.
+* Start/stop timer and it'll show a modal message box with basic information after completion.

 ## How to get
 At now only manual build is available.